kevin-shin/DropIn/README.md

 1. Expand to incorporate other majors.
 2. Scrape major data from web so as to not have to manually log courses and when they are offered.
 3. Incorporate Gen-Ed/Distribution requirements.
-4. Have plans A, B, C to compare different paths.
+4. Allow user to store different plans.
 5. Allow user to export major plan in a concise, tabular format.

 ### Reported Bugs